Stay-at-home dad takes on telemarketing companies targeting him and his family

 NATHEN BARTON: It's been everything - auto warranties, medical insurance, gym memberships.

-GUO: Nathen's a stay-at-home dad, and it was the middle of the pandemic, so he had some time on his hands.
-And he decided he was going to fight back against these telemarketers because there's actually this federal law which says that if a telemarketer calls you illegally without your consent, you can sue them, and you can win up to $1,500 dollars for every call you get.
+GUO: Nathen's a stay-at-home dad, and it was the middle of the pandemic.
+So he had some time on his hands, and he decided he was going to fight back against these telemarketers because there's actually this federal law which says that if a telemarketer calls you illegally without your consent, you can sue them, and you can win up to $1,500 for every call you get.
 So Nathen thinks, OK, let me try this out.
 He starts picking up the phone and taking down names.
-And yeah, a lot of these calls are coming from scammers and identity thieves, but a surprising number of them you can trace back to legitimate companies, like big recognizable brands.
+And yeah, a lot of these calls are coming from scammers and identity thieves, but a surprising number of them you can trace back to legitimate companies, like, big, recognizable brands.
 It just takes some detective work because a lot of telemarketers won't tell you what company they're with, at least not at first.

-MARGOT SAUNDERS: I think they envisioned that the individuals who received unwanted calls would be able to go into magistrates court, small claims courts, and teach the callers a lesson, and they would stop making the illegal calls.
+MARGOT SAUNDERS: I think they envisioned that the individuals who received unwanted calls would be able to go into magistrate's courts, small claims courts, and teach the callers a lesson, and they would stop making the illegal calls.

 BARTON: I'm not going to put up with a lifetime of these junk calls because I disagree with how a judge interpreted a case.